scylladb/scylladb/docs/architecture/raft.rst

 Handling Failures
 ------------------
 Raft requires a quorum of nodes in a cluster to be available.
-If one or more nodes are down, but the quorum is live, reads, writes, and schema udpates proceed unaffected.
+If one or more nodes are down, but the quorum is live, reads, writes, and schema updates proceed unaffected.
 When the node that was down is up again, it first contacts the cluster to fetch the latest schema and then starts serving queries.

 The following examples show the recovery actions depending on the number of nodes and DCs in your cluster.